HandsomeAndBeautyFace/Prune_SVD/readme.md

 ### How to use

-1. change the parameters below in script
+1.change the parameters below in script

 ```cpp
 caffe_root: you build path of pycaffe